KyoMio/SpoolCloud/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Spoolman Host (please complete the following information):**
+**SpoolCloud Host (please complete the following information):**
  - Installation type: [Docker or Standalone]
- - Installed version: [e.g. 0.17.0, can be found at the bottom of your spoolman website if you don't know]
+ - Installed version: [e.g. 0.17.0, can be found at the bottom of your spoolcloud website if you don't know]
  - OS and Distro: [e.g. Ubuntu, Raspbian]
  - Database type: [SQLite, PostgreSQL, etc]